 “Did I ever tell you about my worst ride?
 It was AWESOME!”

-All the people I’ve met through cycling are so supportive: my guy Andrew and the staff at Cycle Solutions (my bike shop); Mark, Leslie, and everyone at Joyride 150 (my indoor bike park); Dan Marshall and Substance Projects (my race people); my riding buddy John; Jamie and Evolution Cycles (my weekly series peeps); and the legion of other riders, acquaintances, buddies, pals, soulmates, and otherwise, that I now consider dear friends.
+The people I’ve met through cycling are so supportive: my guy Andrew and the staff at Cycle Solutions (my bike shop); Mark, Leslie, and everyone at Joyride 150 (my indoor bike park); Dan Marshall and Substance Projects (my race people); my riding buddies John, Simon, Geoff, and so many others; Jamie and Evolution Cycles (my weekly series peeps); my new race organizer BFFs (Superfly, Chico, and Pulse); as of 2018, my cycling club, The Lapdogs; and the legion of other riders, acquaintances, buddies, pals, and soulmates, that I now consider dear friends.

 Together, we have become Team Colin!
 We even have hats.
-Okay, I’m actually Team Colin, but they’re Team Colin too.
+Okay, I’m the only actual member of Team Colin, but they’re Team Colin too.
 It’s complicated.

 That summer, fall, and winter, I rode my bike, thinking about how cool it would be to volunteer at a race the following summer.